-When is the TMNT: Shredder's Revenge release date?
+When will TMNT: Shredder's Revenge be released?

 Currently, Shredder’s Revenge has a 2022 release window.
 This release window was confirmed when Dotemu showed off the game at Gamescom Opening Night Live.
 It was originally supposed to release in 2021 but was delayed for unknown reasons.
 So hopefully, we don’t have to wait too long into 2022 for it.

 There are three trailers, and they’re all outstanding.